openedx/edx-documentation/en_us/install_operations/source/configuration/install_google_drive.rst

 #.
 Save the ``requirements/edx/github.txt`` file.

-After you configure the edX Platform, to use Google Drive files or a Google Calendar in a course, you must add the XBlock to the advanced settings for the course.
-See  * :ref:`opencoursestaff:Enable Additional Exercises and Tools`.
+After you configure the edX Platform to use Google Drive files or a Google Calendar, each course team that wants to use it must enable the tool for their course.
+For more information, see these references.

+* :ref:`opencoursestaff:Enable the Google Drive Files Tool`
+* :ref:`opencoursestaff:Enable the Google Calendars Tool`

 .. include:: ../../../links/links.rst